cofoundry-cms/Cofoundry.Docs/src/Getting Started/Installing.md

 1. Open Visual Studio 2022 and select **Create a new project**

-2. Select the "ASP.NET Core Web App" template and press **Next**
+2. Select the "ASP.NET Core Web App (Model-View-Controller)" template and press **Next**

 3. Fill in the project name, select a location and press **Next**

-4. Ensure ".NET 6.0 (Long-term support)" is selected as the framework and "None" is selected as the authentication type, then press *Create*
+4. Ensure ".NET 8.0 (Long-term support)" is selected as the framework and "None" is selected as the authentication type, then press *Create*

 5. Create an empty database in SQL Server.